CleveTok3125/AniYT/README.md

 ```

 # About additional/generated files
 - `custom.conf`: like `mpv.conf`.
-Use if you want to separate it from the original MPV configuration
+Use if you want to separate it from the original MPV configuration.
 - `playlists.json`: stores playlist information.\
 Mainly to reduce repeated calls to YT-DLP API which slows down retrieval significantly when the channel has many playlists.
 - `history.json`: store viewing history.
-- `bookmark.json`: store bookmark
+- `bookmark.json`: store bookmark.
+- `channel_sources.txt`: list of channel sources.

 *If using python modules, these files are automatically generated in the working directory. `custom.conf` is not automatically generated, however it can be manually created in the working directory to use it.*